-The service industry works hard to satisfy their customers.
-Whether your organization is an engineering firm or consulting firm, maximizing customer experience requires intricate planning and organizational tools.
-Hence, the capacity planning process helps to ensure businesses can meet customer demand, and it is a critical path for a positive customer experience.
+The service industry works hard to satisfy customers.
+Whether your organization is an engineering or consulting firm, maximizing customer experience requires intricate planning and organizational tools.
+Capacity planning creates real value in ensuring businesses can meet customer demand, and it is a critical path for a positive customer experience.

 Defining capacity planning